 Nationwide cannabis legalization is closer than ever to becoming a reality, which means cannabis regulations won’t be far behind.
 Many individual states are legalizing it for recreational and medical use, so you’ll need to be prepared for when cannabis becomes legal nationwide.

 The FDA Will Likely be Responsible for Enforcing Federal Standards After Legalization

 The FDA is responsible for regulating food and drugs, and cannabis edibles are technically both, so the FDA is expected to enforce production, labeling, packaging, and safety standards throughout the industry.

-While it’s impossible to predict the exact standards for cannabis edibles, they will almost certainly be based on Good Manufacturing Practice, or GMPs, for food production.
+While it’s impossible to predict what the exact cannabis regulations will look like, they will almost certainly be based on Good Manufacturing Practices, or GMPs, for food production.
 Implementing GMPS at your facility now will help you prepare and give consumers more confidence in your products.

 GMPs Prepare You for Stricter Testing and Sampling

 The FDA is likely to implement more strict testing and sampling criteria when it regulates cannabis edibles, especially since some states that allow recreational and medical cannabis have relatively lax requirements.